Troubleshooting¶

 # Verify the model is cached

-docker exec obsidian-palace ls -la /data/chromadb/
+docker exec obsidian-palace ls -la /data/chroma-cache/onnx_models/

 MCP client connection issues¶